mikgroup/extreme_mri/README.md

 # Extreme MRI

-This repo contains scripts to perform extreme MRI reconstruction.
-It uses the python package [sigpy](https://github.com/mikgroup/sigpy)
+This repo contains scripts to reproduce some experiments in [Extreme MRI](https://arxiv.org/abs/1909.13482).
+It uses the Python package [sigpy](https://github.com/mikgroup/sigpy).

 ## Installation